 Reports will be written during outreach visits and will follow up on progress.
 Achievement can therefore be measured over time, as well as ensuring staff can refer back to and share specialist advice.
 Schools will be supported to implement a monitoring process to ensure outreach goals are followed up regularly throughout the term within school.

 - Meeting with Senior Leadership and Special Educational Needs Coordinator (SENCO):

-The involvement in staff at all levels, especially Senior Leadership, is crucial in ensuring development, understanding and impact of effective autism practice across the whole school.
+The involvement in staff at all levels, especially Senior Leadership, is crucial in ensuring development, understanding and impact of successful and sustainable autism practice and systems across the school.

-- Identifying specific members of staff to develop into ‘Autism Specialists’:
+- Identifying specific members of staff to develop and share good practice: